zeus-fyi/zeus/README.md

 ### Cluster Topology Class Hierarchy Definitions ###

-Cluster class creation coming soon for better organziation and easier management of more complex app configurations, here's an overview of how the hierarchy system will work.
+Network class creation coming soon for better organziation and easier management of more complex ecosystem configurations, here's an overview of how the hierarchy system will work.

 ### Highest to Lowest Level ###